kubernetes/website/content/en/docs/reference/labels-annotations-taints.md

 Used on: Namespaces

-Kubernetes APIServer defaults this label to the namespace name.
+Kubernetes API Server defaults this label to the namespace name during admission.
 This label can be used with any namespace selector, as an example with NetworkPolicy objects.

 ## beta.kubernetes.io/arch (deprecated)